-BRAD COLEMAN
+BRAD COLMAN

 Director of Weather Strategy (retired), Bayer/The Climate Corporation